Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 There’s nothing quite like biting into a s’more.
 The sweet, gooey combination of marshmallow and chocolate sandwiched between two crisp graham crackers is an out-of-this-world experience you don’t soon forget.
-But most of us don’t have daily access to open flames, so these campfire treats come too few and far between.
+Most of us don’t have daily access to open flames, though, so these campfire treats come too few and far between.

 A s’mores maker can rectify the situation.

 S’mores makers let you easily create the classic camping treat in the comfort of home.
 These whimsical tools are fantastic for sleepovers, parties, or just brightening a rainy day — and many do it without sharp sticks.

 Every s’mores maker available warms marshmallows, but each one does it a little differently.
 There are a variety of heating sources, methods, and accessories to choose from when looking for a s’mores maker.

 Without a warm, melty marshmallow, a s’more is nothing but cold, brittle ingredients.
 It’s the melty mallow that brings them together.
 How you warm your marshmallow, though, is up to you.

 Many s’mores makers use electricity for toasting.
 These models plug into an electric outlet and let you toast your marshmallow over a central heat source.
 A few may use this heat source for other methods of making sweet treats, too.

 Some tools are specially designed for use in the microwave.
 They may warm your marshmallow alone or have space to toast the entire s’more.
 S’mores makers that go in the microwave must have some type of overspill tray in case the marshmallow expands more than expected.
 This style obviously must be made from microwave-safe materials.

 S’mores makers that go in your oven are extremely convenient, but they must be loaded carefully to avoid a sticky mess.
 This style can often cook several s’mores at a time.